Committees Official Designation

-In accordance with section 7022(b)(2) of the SUPPORT Act, the Committee will include a minimum of IS non-federal members who will be appointed by the Secretary as special government employees (SGEs), of which-
+In accordance with section 7022(b)(2) of the SUPPORT Act, the Committee will include a minimum of 15 non-Federal members who will be appointed by the Secretary as special government employees (SGEs), of which—

-- at least one such member shall be a substance use professional who provides treatment services at a certified opioid treatment program;
+- At least one such member shall be a substance use disorder treatment professional who provides treatment services at a certified opioid treatment program;

-- at least one such member shall be a public safety officer with extensive use disorder in interacting with adults with substance use disorder; and
+- At least one such member shall be a public safety officer with extensive experience in interacting with adults with a substance use disorder; and